-The Marin County HPP Coalition is managed by the Marin County Health and Human Services, Public Health Preparedness Program and supported by the HPP Coordinator.
+The Marin County HPP Coalition is managed by the Marin County Health and Human Services, Public Health Preparedness Program, and supported by the HPP Coordinator.
 All activities are planned on behalf of the healthcare facilities in the county to improve emergency coordination.
-The main purpose of the HCC is to provide a safe space for the sharing of best practices, relationship building, and generally improving the level of emergency preparedness in Marin.
+The main purpose of the HPP Coalition is to provide a safe space for the sharing of best practices, relationship building, and generally improving the level of emergency preparedness in Marin.

 By being a member of the HPP Coalition facilities have access to a wide variety of subject matter experts, trainings, collaborative partnerships, and community-based exercises.

 Member Benefits: include understanding the county support and response system in a crisis, participating in collaborative drills and exercises to improve preparedness and getting credit for your specific facility-type regulatory bodies, sharing and learning from best practices, increasing influence with the responder community, and improving access to resources.